- What to see

 Why Stay Here?

 If you want to stay in a zone with good public transport, that's quite peaceful, and is safe at night, well then you might just want to stay in Eixample Dret.
+We have a selection of rent-per-month apartments in Barcelona that may interest you.

 Strolling through the zone will put you face to face with many points of interest; like the central Plaça Catalunya, the Sagrada Familia, and Passeig de Gràcia, which is considered one of the most beautiful avenues in Europe.